-Before proceeding, follow the instructions to install the Zeek plugin.
+If it is not available follow the instructions to install the Zeek plugin.
 You should now be seeing output similar to this:

 '''

 zeek -NN Zeek::Spicy

 Zeek::Spicy - Support for Spicy parsers (.spicy, .evt, .hlto) (dynamic, version x.

 →y.z)

 '''